YesIDo49/DVIC-raspberry/README.md

 ## 🖥 Introduction 🖥
 This project is a game of Mastermind that was made by using a Raspberry pi pico w.
 We used various captors such as a screen, a keypad and leds.
 You can play the game alone (solo) or with a friend (duo) and the goal is to guess the code by typing it on the keypad.

+You can watch the tutorial on this video <a href="https://www.youtube.com/watch?v=goPf4nZi2Tk">right here</a>

 ## 📝 Instructions 📝

 The game starts with NodeJS.